 Since the outbreak of COVID-19 in the Seattle area and across the State of Washington, Carney Badley Spellman has – understandably – received an increasing number of inquiries from construction industry clients regarding the legal ramifications of what is now a growing pandemic.
-The most common question is whether COVID-19 is a force majeure or “act of god” that excuses contractual performance, or otherwise protects against liability for construction delays and costs caused by COVID-19.
-The short answer, is of course the one you would expect from a lawyer . . . “it depends,” but it depends isn’t very helpful.
-So instead, this article provides an overview of the applicable law, common contractual terms, and other legal and practical considerations that construction industry companies, whether owners, contractors, suppliers or architects, should consider in evaluating their risk and course of action in light of COVID-19.
-And, is hopefully helpful to you in evaluating your situation.
+The most common question is whether COVID-19 is a force majeure or “act of God” that excuses contractual performance or otherwise protects against liability for construction delays and costs caused by COVID-19.
+The short answer is, of course, the one you would expect from a lawyer… “it depends,” but it depends isn’t very helpful.
+So instead, this article provides an overview of the applicable law, standard contractual terms, and other legal and practical considerations that construction industry companies, whether owners, contractors, suppliers, or architects, should consider in evaluating their risk and course of action in light of COVID-19.
+And, is hopefully helpful to you in assessing your situation.

-At this juncture, it is inevitable that construction companies doing business in the State of Washington will suffer delays and impacts due to COVID-19, whether due to labor shortages, supply chain difficulties, or governmental action that restricts construction activities.
-While the term force majeure is frequently used when discussing the impacts of COVID-19, one should first be aware that in the context of construction contracts, what constitutes a “force majeure” is typically delineated and agreed to by the parties through the express terms of their contract.
+At this juncture, construction companies doing business in the State of Washington will inevitably suffer delays and impacts due to COVID-19, whether due to labor shortages, supply chain difficulties, or governmental action that restricts construction activities.
+While the term force majeure frequently has been used when discussing the impacts of COVID-19, one should first be aware that in the context of construction contracts, what constitutes a “force majeure” is typically delineated and agreed to by the parties through the express terms of their agreement.
 Consequently, the question of whether delays and costs associated with COVID-19 may be excused or allocated depends primarily on the terms of the contract at issue.

 A. Washington Rules of Contract Interpretation Applied to Force Majeure Provisions

-Washington follows the objective manifestation theory of contracts, meaning courts “impute an intention corresponding to the reasonable meaning of the words used[,]” and “give words in a contract their ordinary, usual and popular meaning unless the entirety of the agreement clearly demonstrates a contrary intent.”
+Washington follows the objective manifestation theory of contracts, meaning courts “impute an intention corresponding to the reasonable meaning of the words used[,]” and “give words in a contract their ordinary, usual and popular meaning unless the entirety of the agreement demonstrates a contrary intent.”
 Hearst Communications, Inc. v.
 Seattle Times Co., 154 Wn.2d 493, 503-04, 115 P.3d 262 (2005).
 Thus, courts “do not interpret what was intended to be written but what was written.”
 Id. at 504.
-Consequently, if contracting parties agree that contractual performance, delays or increased costs will be excused if they are caused by certain events (whether defined as a force majeure, or otherwise), those agreements will be enforced as written, and Washington courts will generally not infer or impute additional terms or meaning to the parties’ agreement.
+Consequently, if contracting parties agree that contractual performance, delays, or increased costs will be excused if they are caused by certain events (whether defined as a force majeure or otherwise), those agreements will be enforced as written.
+Washington courts will generally not infer or impute additional terms or meaning to the parties’ agreement.